What is the definition of vintage clothing? Read on and learn!October 14, 2018

 I can already hear you gasp and say: But, THAT definition of vintage means the items will be thread bare and barely wearable!
 How come I’ve seen celebrities like Renée Zellweger, Kate Moss and Chloë Sevigny parading in “mint condition” vintage fashion recently?

 That brings us to yet another twist to explaining what vintage means.
 You’d be well within your rights to counter: What is the definition of vintage clothing if they can be manufactured today and worn by contemporary models and celebrities on runways all across the world?

 Well, “true” vintage garments really do need to have been created in a vintage era – at least 20 years or more ago!
 No piece of clothing that’s made today, or even 3 or 5 years ago, can be called vintage.
 However, that doesn’t explain the recent parade of “vintage clothes” we’ve been seeing on TV and YouTube videos – or doesn’t it?

-It does – sort of!
+What is the definition of vintage clothing – It does – sort of!

 Vintage era has a particular attraction for many – but not everyone likes to wear pre-owned garments.
 So, contemporary fashion designers have created a whole range of vintage inspired line-ups, that make use of patterns, designs and styles that go back 20 years or more, but which are manufactured using today’s techniques and technologies.